Counting Moments: 3 Years

 Bellfountaine, Ohio

-The idea is to live frugally, with a minimum of resources, to not stress younger family members with your burdens – to grow humble, reserve judgement and dispense advice only when asked and even then, sparingly.
+The idea is to live frugally, with a minimum of resources, to not stress younger family members with your burdens – to grow humble, reserve judgment and dispense advice only when asked and even then, sparingly.

 Clairion, Pennsylvania